rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 > Note that `std::env::args` will panic if any argument contains invalid
 > Unicode.
 If your program needs to accept arguments containing invalid
 > Unicode, use `std::env::args_os` instead.
 That function returns an iterator
-> that produces `OsString` values instead of `String` values.
+> that produces `OsString` values instead of `String` значения.
 We’ve chosen to
 > use `std::env::args` here for simplicity because `OsString` values differ per
-> platform and are more complex to work with than `String` values.
+> platform and are more complex to work with than `String` значения.

 On the first line of `main`, we call `env::args`, and we immediately use `collect` to turn the iterator into a vector containing all the values produced